-2023 2022 2021 With Do onor Restrictions - With Do onor Restrictions - Subject to Appropriation Subject to Appropriation Endowment assets at beginning of year \$ 3,296,536 \$ 3,296,536 \$ 3,296,536 Net interest and fee income 2,992,092 2,919,537 2,896,363 Non-interest income (loss) 3,202 (16,511) 67,913 Appropriations (2,995,294) (2,903,026) (2,964,276) Endowment assets at end of year \$ 3,296,536 \$ 3,296,536 \$ 3,296,536
+2024 With Donor Restrictions - Subject to Appropriation 2023 With Donor Restrictions - Subject to Appropriation 2022 With Donor Restrictions - Subject to Appropriation Endowment assets at beginning of year \$ 3,296,536 \$ 3,296,536 \$ 3,296,536 Net interest and fee income 3,526,684 2,992,092 2,919,537 Non-interest income (loss) 230,568 3,202 (16,511) Appropriations (3,757,252) (2,995,294) (2,903,026) Transfer from WatersEdge Ministry Services 291,109 - - Endowment assets at end of year \$ 3,587,645 \$ 3,296,536 \$ 3,296,536

 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor or UPMIFA requires the CEF to retain as a fund of perpetual duration.
 These deficiencies result from unfavorable market fluctuations that occur after the investment of new contributions for donor restricted endowment funds.
-The CEF had no underwater endowment funds as of December 31, 2023, 2022 or 2021.
+The CEF had no underwater endowment funds at December 31, 2024, 2023 or 2022.

-NOTE G - EXPENSES BY BOTH FUNCTION AND NATURE
+NOTE J - EXPENSES BY BOTH FUNCTION AND NATURE

 The cost of providing CEF services has been summarized on a functional basis.
-As the CEF represents a portion of WatersEdge activities, all CEF expenses are considered program expenses.
 Some expenses are directly incurred by the CEF.
 These expenses include software, consultant services and bank fees, among others.
 Some expenses are allocated from WatersEdge based on a variety of cost drivers.
-These expenses include salaries and benefits, office supplies, rent and marketing and communications, among others.
+These expenses include salaries and benefits, office supplies, rent, and marketing and communications, among others.
 Salaries and benefits are allocated based on estimates of time and effort.
 Some business and office expenses, like rent, are allocated based on square footage while others, like office supplies, are allocated based on number of employees.
 Marketing and communications are allocated based on an estimate of consumption of resources.